 Occasional feelings of anxiety and panic are a natural part of everyday life, but those with a diagnosed anxiety disorder feel it much more persistently.
 Anxiety disorders are thought to affect up to 40 million adults every year.
 Unfortunately, not even 40% of those cases are getting treatment for their anxiety.
 Anxiety may not be able to be “cured” with treatment in most cases, but the symptoms can be managed with treatment and relief can be provided.

-Thanks to a new and innovative ketamine treatment in Pearland, TX, many who have battled anxiety for long periods of time are finally getting the relief they need.
+Thanks to a new and innovative IV ketamine infusions in Newport News, VA, many who have battled anxiety for long periods of time are finally getting the relief they need.
 Many Ketamine Clinics across the U.S. are reporting up to an 80% response rate when utilizing Ketamine Infusion Therapy for Anxiety and other mood disorders.

 Anxiety tends to vary between each individual case, but there are a few basic types of anxiety disorders most cases can be identified as: